Why Pro Bono?

 To assist lawyers in fulfilling their professional obligations under Rule 6.1, the NC Bar Pro Bono Resource Center was established to help develop pro bono projects statewide in partnership with Legal Aid organizations and community organizations.
 The Center also supports existing pro bono activities including recruitment, training, and communication and implement voluntary pro bono reporting and recognition programs statewide.

 Interested in volunteering?
 Let us know!
 Please look over our Pro Bono Project Descriptions page for projects that may interest you.
-Our monthly Newsletter also provides updates on the progress of new projects and updates on upcoming programs.
 If you want more direct support on how you can get involved, please contact email@example.com and we will get you connected to the volunteer opportunities that interest you!

 Please visit our Report Your Hours page to learn more about how student involvement in pro bono is recognized at Elon Law.